 If a student is requesting accommodations for the fieldwork courses, the student must first consult with the college's Disability Services Counselor located in the Gateway Building, Room 342, (307) 268-2557, jennifer.mcleod@caspercollege.edu.
 The Disability Services Counselor is responsible for reviewing documentation provided by students requesting accommodations and determining eligibility for accommodations.
 After meeting with the college's Disability Services Counselor and based upon their recommendations, students are encouraged to meet with the Academic Fieldwork Coordinator to discuss learning needs and what reasonable accommodations are needed.
-If the student desires, the Academic Fieldwork Coordinator will work collaboratively with the fieldwork educator to discuss essential functions and develop a plan to implement reasonable accommodations based upon available resources.
+If the student desires, the Academic Fieldwork Coordinator will work collaboratively with the fieldwork educator to discuss essential functions and develop a plan to implement reasonable accommodations that are needed at the fieldwork site.
+The fieldwork site will determine if they are able to provide accommodations based upon available resources.
 If the fieldwork site is unable to provide the requested accommodations, the Academic Fieldwork Coordinator will work with the student for alternate placement.
 Requests for accommodations should be made within a timely manner prior to the fieldwork placement.